rutvikk99/synapse/demos/module1/README.md

     6. **Access control** is where you go to add and remove users to one of three security groups: workspace admin, SQL admin, and Apache Spark for Azure Synapse Analytics admin.
     7. **Credentials** lets you manage Service Principal credentials used by the workspace, including the workspace system identity account.
     8. **Managed private endpoints** is where you manage private endpoints, which use a private IP address from within a virtual network to connect to an Azure service or your own private link service.
 Connections using private endpoints listed here provide access to Synapse workspace endpoints (dedicated SQL, serverless SQL, and Dev).
+    9. **Workspace packages** lets you upload custom code or a specific version of an open-source library that you would like to use in your Azure Synapse Analytics Workspace.
+These custom packages, in the form of `.whl` (Wheel) and `.jar` **files**, can be used by your Apache Spark pools.
-    9. **Git configuration** lets you connect to a repository for source control and collaboration for work on your workspace pipelines.
+    10. **Git configuration** lets you connect to a repository for source control and collaboration for work on your workspace pipelines.

 ## Designing a Modern Data Warehouse using Azure Synapse Analytics